-Microneedling is a procedure which promises to fix your skin concerns that cannot be treated by topical creams, serums or even medications - for example, acne.
-It involves damaging your skin first, in order to stimulate your body to produce collagen and reveal new, baby-soft skin.
+Microneedling is a procedure that promises to improve skin health and fix skin concerns that cannot be treated by topical creams, serums, or even medications - for example, acne scarring.
+It involves damaging your skin in order to stimulate your body to produce collagen and reveal new, baby-soft skin.

 In this article, we’ll take a closer look at microneedling and why it may be an option for you, as well as important aftercare treatments that can help you recover from the procedure more quickly.